Boas Novas Amazonas: Boas Novas

 The church managed to raise the necessary money, and on March 15, 1993, RBN came under the control of the new owners, who paid off the remainder of the purchase in March 1995.
 The meaning of its acronym was changed, from Rede Brasil Norte to Rede Boas Novas, basically maintaining the same visual identity as the previous administration.
 Behind the scenes, professionals linked to the old management were fired, with the sole exception of technicians, and were replaced by people linked to the church.
 The secular programming of RBN and Manchete also underwent significant changes.
 Times traditionally occupied by film slots such as the Cinema Nacional and Sala VIP now featured local programs aimed at the evangelical community, such as Proclamai, Alfa e Ômega and Nos Bastidores da Igreja.

 The station also began to cut programs that went against the moral values of the church, the most notable example being the carnival broadcasts, which were Manchete's trademark.
-With the exception of 1994, where there was broadcast due to the Manaus parade and the commercial commitments that had been signed, in subsequent years all of Manchete's programming from Saturday until Carnival Tuesday (with the only exception of editions of Jornal da Manchete) was torn down and replaced by attractions from RBN itself.
+With the exception of 1994, where there was broadcast due to the Manaus parade and the commercial commitments that had been signed, in subsequent years all of Manchete's programming from Saturday until Carnival Tuesday (with the only exception of editions of Jornal da Manchete) was torn down and replaced by programming from RBN itself.
 Although the network was aware of and agreed with the changes its affiliate made to programming, the same could not be said for viewers, who constantly complained about Manchete's attractions being cut by religious programs.